UMWEDU/umw-admissions-sync/_pages/visit.md

 </ul>
 <h2>Can't Make it to Campus?</h2>
 We hope to see you on the road as we're traveling.
 Find out where we'll be <a href="https://admissions.umw.edu/portal/travel_calendar">next</a>!
+<h3>We're coming to you!</h3>
+Attend a reception where you’ll meet faculty members, admissions staff, and current students, and discover why the University of Mary Washington is the right size, the right setting, and the right value.
+For qualified seniors who apply by the date listed below, we will provide on-the-spot admission decisions.
+To register for one of the receptions, please click on the link below.

+<strong>Maryland - <a href="https://admissions.umw.edu/register/marylandreception">November 6</a> from 6:30-8 p.m.</strong>

+Historic Oakland
+5430 Vantage Point Road
+Columbia, MD 21044
+<em>(Qualified seniors can apply by November 4 to receive an admissions decision.)</em>

+<strong>Richmond, VA - <a href="https://admissions.umw.edu/register/richmondreception">November 11</a> from 6:30-8 p.m.</strong>

+Cultural Arts Center at Glen Allen
+2880 Mountain Road
+Glen Allen, VA 23060
+<em>(Qualified seniors can apply by November 6 to receive an admissions decision.)</em>

+<strong>Tidewater, VA - <a href="https://admissions.umw.edu/register/tidewaterreception">November 18</a> from 6:30-8 p.m.</strong>

+Slover Library
+235 E Plume Street
+Norfolk, VA 23510
+<em>(Qualified seniors can apply by November 14 to receive an admissions decision.)</em>
 <h2>Virtual:</h2>
 <ul>
  	<li>It’s not like being here, but you can get a feel for UMW by following along with this <a href="https://umw.university-tour.com/homepage.php">interactive video tour</a>.</li>